Our Practice – Traditional Martial Arts of Calgary Rakushinkan

-At Calgary Rakushinkan we practice Aikidō and Kobudō.
-That's martial arts of the modern period as well as ancient martial arts.
+At Calgary Rakushinkan we practice Aikidō and Kobudō — martial arts of both the modern and classical periods.

 Aikidō emphasizes softness, natural connection, and flowing movement.
 Rather than meeting strength with strength, techniques guide an opponent’s energy into balance-breaking and resolution.
 Our approach avoids rigid kata or staged demonstrations, focusing instead on whether a technique genuinely works through timing, sensitivity, and centred movement.
 This style nurtures calmness, adaptability, and the ability to move harmoniously under modest pressure.